-Most people notice a soft lump or swelling that may change size or even disappear and reappear over time.
+Most people notice a soft lump or swelling that may change in size or even disappear and reappear over time.
 Although many Ganglion cysts don’t produce any symptoms, some can become painful if they grow large enough to put pressure on a joint’s nerves.

 Sometimes this pain gets worse when moving nearby joints.
 The affected tendon may also cause a sensation of muscle weakness in the hand or wrist.
 Shining a light on the cyst to assess translucency can help determine if it is full of water or something else.

 If you suspect you have a Ganglion cyst forming, it’s important to get it checked out to ensure it’s not a symptom of another illness.
 Orthopaedic surgeon Dr James McLean can assess your lump to determine if it is a ganglion or something else.